 Early in the film, when Marion Crane (Anne Heche) drives through the main street of the town which she has just entered, she passes a bus station that has a poster up for the romantic comedy Six Days Seven Nights (1998), which also starred Heche.

 William H. Macy felt that Arbogast's fall down the stairs before his death in Psycho (1960) looked unconvincing, and volunteered to throw himself down the stairs for real.
-However, Gus Van Sant was adamant that they re-create the original shot in exact detail, using the same type of rear-projection that Sir Alfred Hitchcock did.
+However, Gus Van Sant was adamant that they recreate the original shot in exact detail, using the same type of rear-projection that Sir Alfred Hitchcock did.
+Unlike the original film however, Arbogast is slashed across the face twice before he falls, and he audibly screams on the way down.
+There is also a brief point of view shot of him seeing "Mrs. Bates" descend the stairs.

 Two split-second, unrelated scenes are inserted during the killing of Arbogast.
 Right after the first knife strike, a scene of a nude blonde woman in a black half-mask appears.
 She is lying, propped on her side, and turns her head to the camera.
 After the second knife strike, a calf is seen in the middle of a country road with fog in the distance.